Jinnn01/VeggiesBuy/README.md

 ## Feedback
 We value your feedback and contributions to make VeggiesBuy even better.
 If you encounter any issues or have suggestions for improvement, please submit them through the issue tracker on our GitHub repository.

-## License
-VeggiesBuy is released under the [MIT License](https://opensource.org/licenses/MIT).
-Please refer to the LICENSE file in the repository for more details.